 A fistful of beans or lentils on every meal.

 Eating beans with meals ensures you are getting enough proteins and fibers with your meals.
-Lentils and beans will get you full and keep you full and satisfied for long to eliminate the cravings between meals.
+Lentils and beans will get you full and keep you full and satisfied for a prolonged period of time and will eliminate the cravings between meals.

-These should only be implemented once you have the first three down and are following them consistently and want to accelerate your progress.
+These should only be implemented once you have the first three down and once you’re able to follow them consistently and want to accelerate your progress.

 Fistful of greens for every fistful of meat.